Dark soliton detection using persistent homology: Introduction

-In this article we test TDA-based approaches for high-throughput identification of dark solitons from BEC density images.
-Specifically, we study the persistent homology of the low density regions of the BEC using sublevel set filtrations.
-We show that two simple point summaries of the topological feature lifetimes -- their entropy and $p$-norm -- can serve as features that linearly separate soliton-containing from soliton-free images in a manner which is robust to noise-induced local density minima.
-Once linearly separated, simple linear classifiers such as logistic regression can reliably distinguish the two image classes with accuracy comparable to neural network approach of Ref.~\cite{dataset}, but with a run time which is about 30 times faster (0.07 s/image).
+In this article we test a TDA-based approach for high-throughput classification of experimental image data, considering the task of dark soliton identification.
+Specifically, we study the persistent homology of the low density regions of atomic BEC images.
+Persistent homology computes the range of intensity scales over which topological features of images, such as their local intensity minima and low intensity lines, exist.
+Dark solitons can thereby be identified in one-dimensional (1D) and two-dimensional (2D) images as highly persistent minima and low intensity lines, respectively.
+We show that simple point summaries of these features' persistence -- their entropy and $p$-norms -- can be used to distinguish soliton-containing from soliton-free images with reasonable accuracy in a manner robust to noise-induced local density minima.

-The outline of this article is as follows: Sec.~\ref{sec:method} provides a brief introduction to the dataset and TDA-based image analysis using sublevel set filtrations.
-Sec.~\ref{sec:1D} presents an approach for rapidly identifying dark solitons in one-dimensional (1D) density images using their persistent zero-dimensional features (clusters of low density regions).
-Sec.~\ref{sec:2D} generalizes the method to the full two-dimensional (2D) density images using persistent 1D features (lines of low density), which has the advantage of not requiring the image orientation to be known a-priori.
-Sec.~\ref{sec:conclusion} concludes with a summary and discussion of future directions.
+The outline of this article is as follows: Sec.~\ref{sec:method} provides a brief introduction to the dataset and TDA-based image analysis using persistent homology.
+Sec.~\ref{sec:1D} presents an approach for rapidly identifying dark solitons in 1D density images using their persistent zero-dimensional features (distinct low intensity regions).
+Sec.~\ref{sec:2D} generalizes the method to the full 2D density images using persistent 1D features (lines of low intensity), which has the advantage of not requiring the image orientation to be known a-priori.
+Sec.~\ref{sec:discussion} discusses the performance of our approach compared to the convolutional neural network of Ref.~\cite{dataset}.
+Sec.~\ref{sec:conclusion} concludes.